What is the Sun Storage Rebate Program?

 How much does a battery storage system cost?

-According to Energy Sage, as of December 2023, the average storage system cost in California is $1,080/kWh.
-This cost doesn’t factor in incentives like the Sun Storage Rebate Program, California Public Utilities Commission’s Self-Generation Incentive Program (SGIP), or the federal tax credit.
+According to Energy Sage, based on projects in 2024, the average storage system cost in California is $1,075/kWh.
+This cost doesn’t factor in incentives like the Sun Storage Rebate Program, California Public Utilities Commission’s Self-Generation Incentive Program (SGIP) or the federal tax credit.

 How do I apply for a rebate?